About me: Creative, Techie, Healthy, and 100% truly me .

 I am happy you’ve arrived at my site.
 I have been using rachel-rose.net for years now, and it’s gone through various iterations.
 Spurred on by the Google/Coursera Foundations of UX Design Certificate course, I am developing my personal brand here.

-Wellness, music, technology and UX are my passions.
-My true calling is making the technical appear simple and explaining it thus.
+These are my passions.
+My true calling has taken some time to make itself known.
+I thought that it wass making the technical appear simple and explaining it thus.
+But the longer that I move in the shared and rare space between Wellness, Creativity, Personal Development, Technology and Motherhood, the clearer it becomes.
 I am a highly versatile communicator and I never talk down to people.

 About Rachel Rose